safl/spdk/doc/bdev.md

 `rpc.py bdev_malloc_delete Malloc0`

+## DIF Virtual bdev {#bdev_config_dif}

+DIF Virtual bdev allows for generating (in-place) and verifying of DIF (Data Integrity Field) protection information.
+The underlying bdev needs to be configured with the extended sector size (e.g., 520B).
+An SPDK application needs to allocate buffers of extended size, which include the space for metadata.
+The DIF Virtual bdev will fill that metadata with the DIF protection information on write, and verify the DIF on read.

+Example command for creating the malloc bdev and DIF Virtual bdev:

+`rpc.py bdev_malloc_create -b Malloc0 512 512 -m 8 -i -t 0`
+`rpc.py bdev_dif_create -b Malloc0 -p Dif0 -t 1`

+The first command creates a malloc bdev with the block size of 520B (512B + 8B), with DIF generate and verify disabled (DIF Type = 0).
+The second command creates a DIF Virtual bdev sitting on top of the malloc bdev, with DIF generate and verify enabled (DIF Type = 1).

 ## Null {#bdev_config_null}

 The SPDK null bdev driver is a dummy block I/O target that discards all writes and returns undefined